thomaspoignant/scim-patch/README.md

 ##### Treat Missing as Add

-By default `scimPatch()` will throw an error if a replace operation targets an attribute that does not exist.
+By default `scimPatch()` will treat as Add a replace operation that targets an attribute that does not exist.
-If you prefer to treat these operations as additions, then set `treatMissingAsAdd: true`
+If you prefer to throw an error instead, then set `treatMissingAsAdd: false`

 ```typescript
 // scimUser has no addresses